 Because of what the Founding Liberals went through in Britain, they set up different branches of government and checks and balances and specifically made it hard for one party to govern by themselves and run Congress by themselves.
 Especially if one party controls both the presidency and the House and Senate.
 As well as a judicial branch to serve as both a check on the President and Congress when they pass laws that go outside of the Constitution.

 Because of the way our country and government is set up and with our political culture as diverse as it is, we don't see a lot of political revolutions that lead to changes that require amending the Constitution in order to bring about that revolution.
-Which means to make government work better you need better leaders and the only way you get that is through good people running for office and getting elected by smart voters.
-Who aren't dumb enough to vote for people who promise them all sorts of free stuff or take positions now that were the opposite of where they were just a few years ago.
-And if you follow American politics closely you know exactly who I'm talking about.
-Which means to make the current government better you have to work within the system to bring about that.
-And our current system already allows for broad progressive reforms.
+Which means to make government work better, you need better leaders and the only way you get that is through good people running for office and getting elected by smart voters.
+Who aren't dumb enough to vote for people who promise them all sorts of free stuff or take positions now that we're the opposite of where they were just a few years ago.

 If you follow American politics closely, you know exactly who I'm talking about.
 Which means to make the current government better you have to work within the system to bring about that.
 And our current system already allows for broad, progressive reforms.